andre-st/wahoo-utils/README.md

 	- POI visibility is independent of the zoom level
 	- no additional POI-capable device is required
 	- freely definable POI radius in contrast to navigation cues
+	- easy installation (probably)
 - Cons / Known issues:
-	- the Bolt uses a single heart icon for all POI types, so different types arenâ€™t visually distinguished.
+	- the Bolt uses &hearts; for all POI types, so different types arenâ€™t visually distinguished.
-		(Setting poiType to 1 instead of 0 in the database has no effect.
+		(Setting poiType in the database had no effect.
 Reversing the Bolt app might reveal why)
-	- currently, it's better to restrict to either `--poi-types=food,water` or `--poi-types=camp` for example &ndash; not both &ndash; so the heart icon meaning is more predictable (still you cannot tell a restaurant apart from a fuel station); I've excluded bars/pubs from `water` because of bike safety, you might want to re-add it.
+	- currently, it's better to restrict to either `--poi-types=food,water` or `--poi-types=camp` for example &ndash; not both &ndash; so the meaning of &hearts; is more predictable (still you cannot tell a restaurant apart from a fuel station); I've excluded bars/pubs from `water` because of bike safety, you might want to re-add it.
 	- extra step required: when updating routes in Komoot or similar, you must [copy them](https://github.com/pieterclaerhout/export-komoot)